RavensbourneWebMedia/Web-development-workshop/sessions/03/README.md

 ### Pinning

-With ScrollMagic we can also pin elements (make them stick whilst the rest of the page scroll).
+With ScrollMagic we can also *pin* elements, ie: make them stick whilst the rest of the page scroll.

 ```js
 // 6.
 Let's pin the drone (make it stick whilst the rest of the page scroll)